 Midterm grades are not official and do not appear in any permanent record.
 They are intended to inform students of their progress.
-Students may view their midterm grades via the Web using SIRS.
-Students should seek out an academic advisor soon after midterm grades are posted to discuss progress.
+Students may view their midterm grades via the web using SIRS.
+Students should seek out a student support advisor soon after midterm grades are posted to discuss progress.